PolinaRuban/test/WhiteRabbit2/WhiteRabbit2/README.txt

 If something will be wrong, after first steps:
 -open Package Manager Console
 -write "update-database" (I hope everything will be ok.)
-(You will have to see "Run seed method")
+(You will see "Run seed method")

 That's it!
 Enjoy.
 Use F5 for running the project.